CoreyCBurton/Kubernetes-Raspberry-Pi4-Cluser-Home-Lab/Software Setup.md

  --server-ip # The master node ip that inits the cluster --user # states the user
  ```
  Once you add each Raspberry Pi to the server than it is setup!
-To make it more effiecnt there is a way to automate it through a script.
+To make it more effiecnt, there is a way to automate it through a script.

  # Script to init the cluster server
  Avery Wagar, the OP that posted on r/homelabs whose [blog](https://averywagar.com/post/k3s-pi/) inspired me to do this bulid wrote a scipt to automate this process.
 Below is the script he has created called **init_pis.sh**.